Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 The function of this API is the same as the `syncIdentifier` API.
 This API passes a list of identifiers, and each identifier contains an `identifier type` as the key and an `identifier` as the value.
 In each identifier pair, if the `identifier type` contains a null or an empty string, the identifier is ignored by the Identity extension.

-Starting with _ACPIdentity v2.1.3 (iOS)_ and _Identity v1.1.2 (Android)_ if the new `identifier` value is null or empty, this ID type is removed from the local storage, Identity shared state and not synced with the Adobe ECID Service.
+Starting with _ACPIdentity v2.1.3 (iOS)_ and _Identity v1.1.2 (Android)_ if the new `identifier` value is null or empty, this ID type is removed from the local storage, Identity shared state and not synced with the Adobe Experience Cloud ID (ECID) Service.

 {% tabs %}
 {% tab title="Android" %}